duniter/duniter/doc/Protocol.md

 > « This identity refers to me ! »

 #### Identity unique ID
 UCP does not rely on any particular identity format, which remains implementation free.
-Identity simply has to be a string of length between 2 and 100 characters avoiding usage of line endings characters.
+Identity simply has to be a string of length between 2 and 100 characters avoiding usage of line ending characters.

 In this document *identifier*, `UserID`, `USER_ID` and `uid` will be indifferently used to refer to this identity string.